homewardgamer/CollegeTimeTableMaker/README.md

 ![register and login page](screenshots/login.jpg "Registration and Log in")

 You may want to modify the values for the last four variables in your settings.py.
-Thepurpose of the four variables is to reduce the strain of typing values manuaaly which may otherwise be redundant in your school.
+Thepurpose of the four variables is to reduce the strain of typing values manuaaly which may otherwise be redundant in your college.

 ![settings.py file](screenshots/settings.png "Settings.py file")